DavidF-Dev/LizardWizard-2019/README.md

 wasn’t sure initially if I would be able to meet all the tasks that were expected of me.
 This was emphasised by a severe over-scoping near the start of pre-production.
 I felt very overwhelmed and under-prepared to implement all the features.
-Luckily we drastically reduced our scope and removed many unnecessary mechanics.
+Luckily we drastically reduced our scope and removed many unnecessary mechanics.<br>
 During development, I spent a lot of time designing systems that would make adding features easier for me and also easier for designers to implement.
 For example, all sound effects can be played through the GameController singleton, and can even be played without an AudioSource reference.
 This makes it significantly easier for me to play sound effects from anywhere in the code without needing AudioClip references.
-Furthermore, the designers were able to add sound effects through the Inspector, without needing to touch the code.
+Furthermore, the designers were able to add sound effects through the Inspector, without needing to touch the code.<br>
 I made sure to expose appropriate variables in the Inspector to allow designers to tweak with values.
 I organised groups of variables under headings to reduce clutter in the Inspector.
 I am proud of the systems I programmed, especially the cutscene system - because they are reusable and user-friendly.
 Although, I know it can be improved upon in future projects.
 Some of the code is messy and hacked together.
-There are public member variables in some classes that should be more hidden in a future implementation.
+There are public member variables in some classes that should be more hidden in a future implementation.<br>
 I also made sure to communicate with each team member during development to make transitioning assets into the project as smooth as possible.
 For example, understanding how certain objects are being animated so I can run the appropriate animations through code.
 Now that the project is over, I feel much more confident in my individual abilities.
 I now know that I can meet the technical needs of building an entire game in a proper group project.
-I credit this achievement to participating in game jams throughout the year which improved my abilities and team skills and the documentations I completed in previous assessments.
+I credit this achievement to participating in game jams throughout the year which improved my abilities and team skills and the documentations I completed in previous assessments.<br>
 I have learned a lot programming-wise from this project that I can apply to my future individual or group projects.